vatsal-mob/IAC-C2/README.md

 * cloudflare token, zone id
 * basic mind-set

-Create a variable.tf file with the following variables:
+Create a terraform.tfvars file with the following variables:
-* variable "cloudflare_zone" {}  - refers to the domain zone_id in cloudflare
+* cloudflare_zone = "" - refers to the domain zone_id in cloudflare
-* variable "cloudflare_token" {} - cloudflare global api token
+* cloudflare_token= "" - cloudflare global api token
-* variable "cloudflare_email" {} - your cloudflare email id
+* cloudflare_email= "" - your cloudflare email id
-* variable "do_token" {} - DO token
+* do_token = "" - DO token